7 Tables

 • Table Row Below

-7.7.3 Deleting a table row/column
+7.7.3 Deleting a Table Row/Column

-Right-click a cell in the row/column you want to delete, choose Delete and then one of the options:
+1. Right-click a cell in the row or column you want to delete.

 • Table Columns